 About Cleveland Clinic

 Cleveland Clinic, located in Cleveland, Ohio, is a not-for-profit multispecialty academic medical center that integrates clinical and hospital care with research and education.
 Cleveland Clinic was founded in 1921 by four renowned physicians with a vision of providing outstanding patient care based upon the principles of cooperation, compassion and innovation.
 U.S. News & World Report consistently names Cleveland Clinic as one of the nation’s best hospitals in its annual “America’s Best Hospitals” survey.
 About 2,000 full-time salaried physicians and researchers and 7,600 nurses at Cleveland Clinic represent more than 100 medical specialties and subspecialties.
-In addition to its main campus, Cleveland Clinic operates nine community hospitals in Northeast Ohio, Cleveland Clinic Florida, the Lou Ruvo Center for Brain Health in Las Vegas and Cleveland Clinic Canada.
+In addition to its main campus, Cleveland Clinic operates nine regional hospitals in Northeast Ohio, Cleveland Clinic Florida, the Lou Ruvo Center for Brain Health in Las Vegas and Cleveland Clinic Canada.
 In 2008, there were more than 4.2 million visits throughout the Cleveland Clinic health system and 165,000 hospital admissions.
 Patients came for treatment from every state and from more than 80 countries.
 Visit Cleveland Clinic at clevelandclinic.org.

 About Hillcrest Hospital

 An 11-time 100 Top Hospital winner, Hillcrest Hospital is a full-service 496-bed hospital that serves the medical needs of Mayfield Heights and the surrounding communities including Lake and Geauga counties.
 Hillcrest’s Centers of Excellence include cardiovascular, cancer, imaging, orthopedics, neurology, women and children’s services, pain management, digestive health, neonatal intensive care and pediatric emergency care.